rmscode/binary-garden/docs/hardware/dell-emc/S4048-ON/os9-getting-started.md

 ## Upgrading the Firmware

-OS9 switches have two boot banks, A and B. It's good practice to upload new firmware into on boot bank and keep the old firmware in the other in case you need to roll back.
+OS9 switches have two boot banks, A and B. It's good practice to upload new firmware into one boot bank and keep the old firmware in the other in case you need to roll back.

 1. Make a copy of the startup configuration
         ```shell